 Google Web Stories have now got an official Plugin for WordPress .
 What's behind it?
 How do Web Stories work?
 And most importantly: Is the format even worth it for your site ?

-The anticipation is great, the promise even greater: Google Web Stories are now more easily accessible for internet users.
-Google wants to make its Web Stories available to a wider audience with a new plugin for WordPress.
+The excitement is great, the promises even greater: Google Web Stories will now be more easily accessible for Internet users.
+With a new Plugin for WordPress , Google wants to make its Web Stories available to a wider audience.

 In theory, all WordPress users can now create their own Web Stories without programming skills and reap the benefits the format promises: better reach, higher engagement rates, and more traffic.
 But what exactly are Google Web Stories?